strangehurst/PNML.jl/docs/src/pnml.md

 <http://www.pnml.org>
   - has publications and tutorials covering PNML at various points in its evolution.
   - has links to a series of ISO/IEC 15909 standards relating to PNML.
 They cost money.
-  - is the cannonical site for the RELAX-NG XML schemas that define the grammer of several Petri Net Type Defintions (pntd), including:
+  - is the cannonical site for the RELAX-NG XML schemas that define the grammar of several Petri Net Type Defintions (pntd), including:
 	  - PT Net (Place/Transition Net)
 	  - High-level Place/Transition Net
 	  - Symmetric Net

-There are 2 flavors currently covered by PNML: Discrete intger-valued & High-level many-sorted algebra.
+There are 2 flavors currently covered by PNML: Discrete integer-valued & High-level many-sorted algebra.
 The _ISO/IEC 15909-2_ specification explicitly restricts the many-sorted algebra to use integers.

 It seems the people behind PNML are of the Model Driven Engineering (MDE) camp and have chosen Java, Eclipse and its modeling framework (EMF).
 They provide such EMF files on this site.